University of Kentucky

 Short Bio: After growing up in New Hampshire, I attended Williams College, where I worked with Susan Loepp.
 I received my PhD from the University of Texas in 2010, under the direction of Sean Keel.
 After that, I spent three years at Stony Brook University as a postdoc in the algebraic geometry group, and a year at Yale studying tropical Brill-Noether theory.

-Student Research: I have been heavily involved with undergraduate research throughout my career, serving as a mentor in the UK Math Lab, the SUMRY program at Yale, and an independent research group at Stony Brook.
+Undergraduate Research: I have been heavily involved with undergraduate research throughout my career, serving as a mentor in the UK Math Lab, the SUMRY program at Yale, and an independent research group at Stony Brook.
 More details can be found at the outreach link above.

 Expository Notes: In Spring 2016, I co-taught a graduate course on Tropical Brill-Noether Theory with Sam Payne.
 Notes from this seminar can be found on Sam's website here.